Introduction: Becoming a Friendly & Fair Teacher

 8.3 Quotes

-Literature has been consulted for this site.
+Literature is consulted for this site.
 Quotations that add to our method or that shed new light on it are listed with reference.

 9. Summary

-Friendly and Fair Teaching helps you to lead by example: friendly, fair, helpful, social and creative.
-Your students come into contact with society during their time at school and become accustomed to taking on responsibility.
-If they maintain this attitude as citizens then society as a whole benefits.
+Friendly and Fair Teaching helps you to lead by example: friendly, fair, helpful, social, and creative.
+Your students encounter society during their time at school and become accustomed to taking on responsibility.
+If they maintain this attitude as citizens, society as a whole benefits.

 When you get started with FFT

-- Trust and partnership develops between you and your students.
+- Trust and partnership develop between you and your students.

 - Students are less likely to disrupt class.